Balfour Beatty rejects second Carillion merger proposal

 Carillion said it would consider its position and make a statement in due course.

 The companies have not disclosed financial terms of Carillion's proposal.
-They have a combined market capitalisation of 3 billion pounds.
+They have a combined market capitalization of 3 billion pounds ($5 billion).

 Whitman Howard analyst Stephen Rawlinson called Balfour's decision to go it alone a "brave move", and that Carillion’s management could have brought "great benefit" to Balfour.